PeterV989/fibaro/quickApp/Nest/README.md

 ### Authentication - clientSecret problem

-When your projectId and clientId is correct you have a page like this:
+When your projectId and clientId are correct you should see a page like this:

 ![acls](img/acl.png)

-At the end of the process, you have the [Authentication code](#get-the-authentication-code).
+At the end of the process, you will receive the [Authentication code](#get-the-authentication-code).
-After setting the code in the quickApp's parameter, if you get an error log like this, you made have a problem in **_"Client Secret"_** or **_"Authentication code"_**.
+After setting the code in the quickApp's parameter, if you get an error log like this, you have a problem in **_"Client Secret"_** or **_"Authentication code"_**.

 ```bash
 [23.01.2023] [14:06:26] [ERROR] [QUICKAPP245]: getAccessToken() status is 401: { "error